ISO 9001:2015 Risk Management

 Making Risk Part of the Quality Management Process

-Preventing and correcting unwanted actions and outcomes have long been a part of ISO 9001, but it has been limited to specific elements of the quality management process.
+Preventing and correcting unwanted outcomes have long been a part of ISO 9001, but it has been limited to specific elements of the quality management process.
 ISO 9001:2015 changes that.

 - Avoiding activities associated with a given risk